WanJuan-CC: A Safe and High-Quality Open-sourced English Webtext Dataset: Method

 \subsubsection{Block Domain/Word List}

 We created a blocklist of approximately 13 million unsafe domain names, along with a blocklist of 36,289 unsafe words.
 We employed domain matching and text matching methods to label all the data.
 Considering that unsafe words could potentially lead to excessive data deletion, we strived to minimize words that might cause such deletions.
-By using domain and word filters, we labeled a total of 7.4\% of the data.

 To compensate for the limitations of the conservative block word list, we employed Bert-based Toxicity and Pornography classifiers to filter the data.
 The following sections will provide a detailed introduction to the preparation of training data and the training process for these two models, as well as report on their performance.